 The on-call audio delivery is crystal clear, too.
 That is due to Yealink’s signature wideband audio, which is also used for Yealink’s IP phones.
 Definitely, no surprises here when it comes to maintaining their audio quality standards.

 The six microphones do wonders for the CP900 Teams.
 They play a key role in the speakerphone’s 360-voice pick-up technology.
-By being positioned around the periphery of the speaker, they are able to find that might come from any side.
+By being positioned around the periphery of the speaker, they are able to find what might come from any side.
 In addition, the voice pick-up system has a range of 6.5 ft.

 This means the CP900 would virtually be a perfect fit for a round table of six people.
 And that is also the reason why it is such a recommended device for huddle rooms.